How To Spot A Superstar Salesperson: Why You Can’t, and Why It Doesn’t Matter

 I attended all the trainings.
 I went to their rah-rah meetings.
 I found that even though I’d already learned some of these skills, their approach was different.
 I used my computer geekiness to leverage technology.
 While other people asked the boss for leads, I was busy searching the internet for companies who provided leads.
 I purchased one of the first smart phones and made sure I got instant notifications of those leads.
 I quickly learned that very few people were willing to meet with more than one insurance sales rep, so I made sure I was first.

-While it may help to be to be ridiculously good looking (like Derek Zoolander) and extroverted, those traits will not guarantee success as a commission only employee.
+While it may help to be to be really really really ridiculously good looking (like Derek Zoolander) and extroverted, those traits will not guarantee success as a commission only employee.
 Creating a proven and easy to follow sales process is the only way forward.

 Let’s pretend you sell environmental engineering consulting.
 Closing a sale like that would mean multiple interactions with your prospect.
 You’d have to meet with a variety of people in their organization, and the sale could take many weeks or months to close.
 You can’t choose a commission-based model because of the long sales cycle, which means you’re paying a large base salary.
 If that’s the case, you’re going to spend a lot more time trying to figure out if you’re hiring the right sales rep. You’re going to test them, call references and do background checks.